 - Replacing decorative nails

-If there is exposed wood along the top edge of the back of the sofa, or on the arms, it is possible that daily use has worn the varnish thin or off completely.
-In this case, you will need to refinish the wood which costs $40–$60 per hour.
+If there is exposed wood along the top edge of the back of the sofa, or on the arms, daily use may have worn the varnish off completely.
+In this case, you will need to refinish the wood, which costs $40–$60 per hour.

 The vast majority of the work done by professional upholstery service providers is done at a warehouse or workshop so your sofa will need to be transported to that location.
 The more accessible and less time-consuming transportation, the cheaper it will be.